-The descent of the S2 air stream from within the cloud head to the west of the cyclone center, with a corresponding rapid decrease in RHice, is consistent with the behavior of a sting jet.
-The descent rate is comparable to that found in sting jets (e.g. Gray et al., 2011).
-Further evidence to characterize S2 trajectories as part of a sting jet is the small variation in $\theta_e$ in comparison with the CCBs and the rapid acceleration in both ground-relative and systemrelative winds during descent towards the south side of the cyclone.
-The ERA-Interim and MetUM trajectories both show that air that becomes the sting jet air stream enters the cloud head over a range of locations spanning the northwest side of the cyclone center.
+The descent of the S2 airstream from within the cloud head to the west of the cyclone center, with a corresponding rapid decrease in RH{ice}, is consistent with the behavior of a sting jet.
+The descent rate is comparable to that found in sting jets (e.g., Gray et al. 2011).
+Further evidence to characterize S2 trajectories as part of a sting jet is the small variation in θ_e in comparison with the CCBs and the rapid acceleration in both ground- and system-relative winds during the descent toward the south side of the cyclone.
+The ERA-Interim and MetUM trajectories both show that air that becomes the sting jet airstream enters the cloud head over a range of locations spanning the northwest side of the cyclone center.

-4.5 Partition of diabatic processes following air streams
+e.
+Partition of diabatic processes following airstreams

-Having shown that the S1 and S3 air streams have a very different history of relative humidity compared to S2, linked to vertical motion, the Lagrangian rates of change associated with diabatic processes are now investigated in more detail using tracers within the MetUM simulation.
-Figure 10 shows the median of the heating rate, $D\theta/Dt$ , and the rate of change of specific humidity, Dq/Dt, within the air streams.
-The S1 and S3 air streams exhibit little average heating from 0100 UTC until 0900 UTC (Fig. 10a) coinciding with the rapid system-relative acceleration phase to the east and north of the cyclone.
-However, they do pick up moisture, presumably associated with boundary layer fluxes over ocean.
+Having shown that the S1 and S3 airstreams have a very different history of relative humidity compared to S2, linked to vertical motion, the Lagrangian rates of change associated with diabatic processes are now investigated in more detail using tracers within the MetUM simulation.
+Figure 10 shows the median of the heating rate $D\theta/Dt$ and the rate of change of specific humidity Dq/Dt within the airstreams.

+The S1 and S3 airstreams exhibit little average heating from 0100 to 0900 UTC (Fig. 10a) coinciding with the rapid system-relative acceleration phase to the east and north of the cyclone.
+However, they do pick up moisture, presumably associated with boundary layer fluxes over the ocean.
 After 0900 UTC both air masses experience heating but S1 at twice the rate of S3 and with an associated faster decrease in specific humidity (Fig. 10b).
-This is consistent with the stronger ascent in S1, condensation and associated latent heat release.
-However, the $\theta_e$ increase indicates that the heating is faster than could be obtained from a pseudo-adiabatic process and, therefore, highlights the action of mixing near the frontal surface.
+This is consistent with the stronger ascent in S1, condensation, and associated latent heat release.
+However, the θ_e increase indicates that the heating is faster than could be obtained from a pseudoadiabatic process and, therefore, highlights the action of mixing near the frontal surface.

-In contrast, S2 exhibits an initial period of heating and condensation, between 0100 UTC and 0900 UTC, which takes place during ascent (see S2@16 in Fig. 9a).
+In contrast, S2 exhibits an initial period of heating and condensation, between 0100 and 0900 UTC, which takes place during ascent (see S2 at 1600 UTC in Fig. 9a).
 This is followed by a period of weak cooling during descent and almost no change in q.
-This would be consistent with sub-saturated motion.
+This would be consistent with subsaturated motion.

-Eulerian tracer fields running on-line with the MetUM are used to partition $D\theta/Dt$ into the contributions from cloud microphysics, convection, radiation and the boundary layer scheme (see Section 2d).
-In air stream S2, the contribution from the cloud microphysics (Fig. 10c) has the same history as the total heating but greater intensity.
-The cooling on descent is a result of microphysics and may indicate that on average the ensemble experiences cooling from evaporation of condensate (ice at this level) but other processes (such as convection - Fig. 10d) oppose the microphysical cooling.
+Eulerian tracer fields running online with the MetUM are used to partition $D\theta/Dt$ into the contributions from cloud microphysics, convection, radiation, and the boundary layer scheme (see section 2d).
+In airstream S2, the contribution from the cloud microphysics (Fig. 10c) has the same history as the total heating but greater intensity.
+The cooling on descent is a result of microphysics and may indicate that on average the ensemble experiences cooling from evaporation of condensate (ice at this level) but other processes (such as convection; Fig. 10d) oppose the microphysical cooling.

-The cloud microphysics contributes latent cooling to S1 and S3 at a similar rate during the initial period, but the convection parametrization scheme (Fig. 10d) contributes heating to the S3 flow but not to S1.
-Subsequently, S1 and S3 experience latent heating from microphysics, which for S1 is of higher intensity and occurs over a longer time interval than for S3.
-This is a result of resolved ascent and stratiform precipitation.
-Mixing in the boundary layer and radiation in both air streams (not shown) make only a very small negative contribution to total heating.
+The cloud microphysics contributes latent cooling to S1 and S3 at a similar rate during the initial period, but the convection parameterization scheme (Fig. 10d) contributes heating to the S3 flow but not to S1.
+Subsequently,